MicrosoftDocs/microsoft-365-community/Community/government-cloud.md

 [!INCLUDE [content-disclaimer](includes/content-disclaimer.md)]

+## Introduction

 Working for the government can be a privilege, a job that comes with a feeling of pride and satisfaction in working on behalf of your fellow citizen.
-If you're a SharePoint site owner or Microsoft 365 expert who's working in the United States government (Federal, State, Local or Tribal) you may be working in the _government cloud._ Read on to learn about what that means to you and to your customers.
+If you're a SharePoint site owner or Microsoft 365 expert who's working in the United States government (Federal, state, local or ribal) you may be working in the _government cloud._ Read on to learn about what that means to you and to your customers.

 ## Why do we have a government cloud?

 **Regulatory compliance!** The governing agencies of the United States have different rules and policies than the private sector.
-Microsoft 365's `GCC`, `GCC-High`, and `DOD` cloud offerings were purpose-built to meet these compliance requirements… all while still giving you a modern collaboration and development space.
+Microsoft 365's `GCC`, `GCC-High`, and `DOD` cloud offerings were purpose-built to meet these compliance requirements… all while still giving you a modern collaboration, document storage, and development space.

 [Microsoft's landing page](https://www.microsoft.com/microsoft-365/government) on the topic describes it like this:
 >_"Federal, State, and Local U.S. Government agencies, as well as commercial companies, holding controlled unclassified information, criminal justice information, and export-controlled data will find that Microsoft 365 Government offers the most robust set of capabilities while meeting necessary regulatory controls."_